Hungary in the Eurovision Song Contest 2009

-Hungary was represented at the Eurovision Song Contest 2009 with the song "Dance with Me" written by Zé Szabó and Kasai.
-The song was performed by Zoli Ádok.
-The Hungarian entry for the 2009 contest in Moscow, Russia was selected internally by the Hungarian public broadcaster Magyar Televízió (MTV).
-"If You Wanna Party" performed by Márk Zentai was initially announced as the Hungarian entry on 3 February 2009, however, the song was withdrawn on 4 February 2009 as it was presented in 2004 as the Swedish Big Brother theme song "We Became Friends".
+Hungary was represented at the Eurovision Song Contest 2009 with the song "Dance with Me", written by Zé Szabó and Kasai, and performed by Zoli Ádok.
+The Hungarian participating broadcaster, Magyar Televízió (MTV), internally selected its entry for the contest.
+MTV initially announced "If You Wanna Party" performed by Márk Zentai as its entry on 3 February 2009, however, the song was withdrawn on 4 February 2009 as it was presented in 2004 as the Swedish Big Brother theme song "We Became Friends".
 "Magányos csónak" performed by Kátya Tompos was announced as the replacement entry on the same day, however, the song was also withdrawn on 10 February 2009 and "Dance with Me" performed by Zoli Ádok was announced as the final replacement on 23 February 2009.

 Hungary was drawn to compete in the second semi-final of the Eurovision Song Contest, which took place on 14 May 2009.
 Performing during the show in position 11, "Dance with Me" was not among the 10 qualifying entries and therefore did not compete in the final.
 It was later revealed that Hungary placed fifteenth out of the 19 participating countries in the semi-final with 16 points.